Tianyi2/2023_SP51_CMS_GroupB/deployment.md

 # Deployment Overview
-The name of Web is Baizonn Learning Center.
+The name of the Website is Baizonn Learning Center.
-The main function of the website is to help learning centers increase student enrollment, mainly targeting high school students and their parents in Singapore.
+The website's objective is to help the learning center increase student enrollment.
+The website is designed to target high school students and their parents in Singapore.
-Our website is mainly written using WordPress, and we will use some plugins to enhance some functions of the website.
+WordPress was used to develop our website, and we will use some plugins to improve some of its features.
+In addition, our team will create the website together using collaboration tools like GitHub, Discord, and Trello
-Also, we will use some instant messaging tools to keep the communication between the group to keep our work and keep the website updated in real time.

 ## Project Management